Dick Hogan: Life and career

 After a small role in the spy film, They Came to Blow Up America, starring George Sanders, Hogan had a featured role in the World War II drama, Action in the North Atlantic (1943), starring Humphrey Bogart.
 His final screen performance of the year was in another World War II drama, this one set in the Pacific theater, So Proudly We Hail!, starring Claudette Colbert, Paulette Goddard (nominated for an Academy Award for Best Supporting Actress), and Veronica Lake.

 In October 1942, Hogan joined the United States Army Air Corps.
 As part of a company of actors in the Corps, Hogan and his wife appeared in an Air Corps production titled, Winged Victory, written and directed by Moss Hart, which was a large hit on Broadway at the 44th Street Theatre, before touring the United States for two years.
 Hogan, cast as Cpl.
 Richard Hogan, would also appear in George Cukor's film version of the same name.
 However, on Broadway he played the role of Frankie Davis one of the leads, while in the film he was cast as Jimmy Gardner.

 After leaving the service, Hogan returned to the film industry, but only for a short time.
 In 1947 he appeared in a featured role in Blaze of Noon, starring Anne Baxter and William Holden.
 In 1948 he was featured in two more films: Beyond Glory, starring Alan Ladd and Donna Reed; and Shed No Tears, starring Wallace Ford and June Vincent.
 Even though it was the first film he worked on in 1948, his final on-screen performance was in Alfred Hitchcock's Rope.
 In it, Hogan played the crucial role of David Kentley, the erstwhile friend who is strangled at the beginning of the picture and whose body is hidden in a chest while the murderers' guests have dinner in the same room.
-Hogan's final acting appearance was on the Broadway stage, in the unsuccessful comedy, Time for Elizabeth, which ran for only 8 performances at the Fulton Theatre in September–October 1948.
+Hogan is only alive for a number of seconds in the film, but he has a larger scene with dialogue in film's trailer.
+Hogan's final acting appearance was on the Broadway stage, in the unsuccessful comedy, Time for Elizabeth, which ran for only eight performances at the Fulton Theatre in September–October 1948.

 He retired from acting after the close of the play, and returned to his hometown of Little Rock, where he became an insurance agent.
 He was known as an avid fan of Bing Crosby, and (as of 1943) he had a complete collection of all of Crosby's records.
 Hogan died on August 18, 1995, at the age of 77 in Little Rock.